abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 05-12-12

-One of the problems we come across is the tendency to forget the goal of our practice and life—in other words, the direction where we should be aiming.
+One of the problems we come across is the tendency to forget the goal of our practice and life---in other words, the direction where we should be aiming.
 We need to frequently return to the basic intention to be free from the defilements of greed, hatred, and delusion, because it's so easy to get caught up in the conditions of daily life, wanting the